VasilevVitalii/sadap/README.md

 # sadap

 **Semi-automatic data processing for Microsoft SQL Server.**
+Desktop app for Windows and Linix.
 Can load data from external sources (now supported only xlsx) and generate script for process data

 ## 1. getting started